 - Aging teeth that have worn down

 Proper planning is essential to understanding each patient’s aesthetic goals.
 This helps to determine what type and style of porcelain veneer you will need.
+To ensre that we understand all of your smile goals, the first step of the process for porcelain veneers is an initial consultation.

 After a thorough smile examination, Dr. Sheen will discuss your expectations to ensure the procedure results in the comfortable, natural smile you expected.
+He will outline each step of the process for porcelain veneers, and discuss exactly wat you expect so that way patients are aware of the process before it begins.

 During your first visit, the dentist will remove a small amount of enamel from each tooth that requires a veneer.
 After this process is complete, Dr. Sheen will take an impression of your smile.
 A dental lab will use these to create the porcelain veneers.